LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-The MaterniT Genome test provides comprehensive chromosome copy number analysis including unbalanced derivatives and, information about deletions or duplications of chromsome material 7 Mb or larger, as well as analysis of seven clinically-relevant microdeletions less than 7 Mb in size.
+The MaterniT Genome test provides comprehensive chromosome copy number analysis including unbalanced derivatives and, information about deletions or duplications of chromosome material 7 Mb or larger, as well as analysis of seven clinically relevant microdeletions less than 7 Mb in size.

 While the results of these tests are highly accurate, discordant results, including inaccurate fetal sex prediction, may occur due to placental, maternal, or fetal mosaicism or neoplasm; vanishing twin; prior maternal organ transplant; or other causes.
 Sex chromosomal aneuploidies are not reportable for known multiple gestations.
 MaterniT Genome assay is not validated for multifetal gestations; multifetal samples are excluded from the resequencing pathway.
 These tests are screening tests and not diagnostic; they do not replace the accuracy and precision of prenatal diagnosis with CVS or amniocentesis.
 A patient with a positive test result should be referred for genetic counseling and offered invasive prenatal diagnosis for confirmation of test results.
 A negative result does not ensure an unaffected pregnancy nor does it exclude the possibility of other chromosomal abnormalities or birth defects which are not a part of these tests.
 An uninformative result may be reported, the causes of which may include, but are not limited to, insufficient sequencing coverage, noise or artifacts in the region, amplification or sequencing bias, or insufficient fetal fraction.
 These tests are not intended to identify pregnancies at risk for neural tube defects or ventral wall defects.
 Testing for whole chromosome abnormalities (including sex chromosomes) and for subchromosomal abnormalities could lead to the potential discovery of both fetal and maternal genomic abnormalities that could have major, minor, or no, clinical significance.
 Evaluating the significance of a positive or a non-reportable result may involve both invasive testing and additional studies on the mother.
 Such investigations may lead to a diagnosis of maternal chromosome or subchromosomal abnormalities, which on occasion may be associated with benign or malignant maternal neoplasms.
 These tests may not accurately identify fetal triploidy, balanced rearrangements, or the precise location of subchromosomal duplications or deletions; there may be detected by prenatal diagnosis with CVS or amniocentesis.
 The ability to report results may be impacted by maternal BMI, maternal weight, maternal systemic lupus erythematosus (SLE) and/or by certain pharmaceutical agents such as low molecular weight heparin (for example: Lovenox®, Xaparin®, Clexane®, and Fragmin®).
 The results of this testing, including the benefits and limitations, should be discussed with a qualified healthcare provider.
 Pregnancy managment decisions, including termination of pregnancy, should not be based on the results of these tests alone.
 The healthcare provider is responsible for the use of this information in the management of their patient.